Digimorf/Element14-and-Infineon--At-The-Core-Design-Challenge/README.md

 **3.1 - The project**

-This project has been documented duringthe "At the core" design challenge at Element14 community, you can read all the posts of the bloh here:
+This project has been documented during the "At the core" design challenge at the Element14 community, you can read all the posts of the blog here:

 [At the core design challenge winner blog: SEGA SG-1000 Emulator on PSoC62](https://community.element14.com/members/digimorf/blogs)